abolfazldelavar/dyrun/README.md

 ## Installation

-To download full package, run the below code:
+To install the full package, run the below code:

-`Comming soon ...`
+`pip install dyrun`

+To build a new project, just run the following order:

+`dyrun DIR_NAME`

+where the **DIR_NAME** denotes the folder you wish to create the project.

 ## First trying